gajus/moa/README.md

 ### Model Builder

-MOA is using dynamic code generation to represent your database. [builder script](#building-models) generates a file for each table using attributes fetched from the database.
-These attributes define each column name, type, constraints, etc. These classes are generated dynamically to reduce the amount of hand-coded duplication of the data representation.
+MOA is using dynamic code generation to represent your database. [builder script](#building-models) generates a file for each table using attributes fetched from the database (e.g. column name, type, default value, etc.).
+These classes are generated dynamically to reduce the amount of hand-coded duplication of the data representation.

 This is an example of generated class: